demisto/content/Packs/ManageEngine-ADSelfServicePlus/README.md

 This pack includes Cortex XSIAM content.

 ## Configuration on Server Side
-You need to configure ManageEngine ADSelfService Plus to forward Syslog messages to XSIAM.
+You need to configure ManageEngine ADSelfService Plus to forward Syslog messages to Cortex XSIAM.

 Follow the below steps:
 1. Log in to ADSelfService Plus as default Admin.